LIBERTARIAN PRINCIPLES VERSUS ABORTION PROHIBITION

 2. We reject “states rights” views regarding abortion and support only those “constitutionalist” arguments that comply with libertarian principles.
 Therefore we agree with Supreme Court arguments in Roe v.
 Wade which held that a right to “privacy” in abortion could be deduced from: First Amendment freedom of speech, assembly, and religion; Third Amendment freedom from forced quartering of troops; Fourth Amendment freedom from unreasonable searches and seizures; Fifth Amendment freedom from forced self-incrimination; Ninth Amendment protection of “rights retained by the people”; and the Due Process Clause of the Fourteenth Amendment.
 Libertarians might add Tenth Amendment protection of “powers retained by the people” and Thirteenth Amendment prohibition against slavery and involuntary servitude, of which forced pregnancy is an obvious example.

 3. We oppose abortion prohibitionists’ religious or philosophical arguments that support use of the state to force others to adhere to those views.
 We find particularly offensive any arguments against contraception.
 Those who consider abortion to be “intentional and pre-meditated murder” even may believe women’s pregnancies should be monitored and all miscarriages investigated by police.
+As many as 20 percent of pregnancies naturally miscarry, most in the first twelve weeks.
+Such prosecutions endanger women of child bearing age.
 And most prohibitionists do call for prosecution, conviction, prison, fines and even execution of women and abortion service providers.